Pets & Pickers: Finds

 In episode 202 ("Anything’s Pawsible"), thrift store manager Karen Kamach and her team discover a Comox Valley resident's late father's belongings inside an abandoned storage bin, including wood masks, family photographs, and a Father's Day gift she painted 36 years ago.
 The family received the items from the thrift store, noting, "We are so blessed," and "Thank you to all of the people who worked on this recovery."

 Awards

-In 2023, Pets & Pickers was nominated for two Leo Awards, including "Best Direction in a Information, Lifestyle or Reality Program or Series" and "Best Screenwriting in an Information, Lifestyle or Reality Series" for the "Pets in Peril" episode in the first season.
+In 2023, Pets & Pickers was nominated for two Leo Awards, including "Best Direction" in an "Information, Lifestyle or Reality Program or Series" and "Best Screenwriting" in an "Information, Lifestyle or Reality Series" for the "Pets in Peril" episode in the first season.